Natallia Tsylinskaya

-Natallia Tsylinskaya (Наталья Цилинская; born 30 August 1975) is an international cyclist who specialises in track sprinting.
+Natallia Tsylinskaya (Наталья Цилинская; born 30 August 1975) is a former international cyclist who specialised in track sprinting.
 Tsylinskaya is an eight-time World Champion and an Olympic bronze medalist.
+She now serves as the chairwoman of the Belarusian Cycling Federation and a state coach for the National Olympic Training Center for cycling.

 Early life

-Under the direction of her trainer, Alexander Beljatsky, who rode for Russia's road racing team Dynamo, Tsylinskaya won the Youth USSR Championship at the age of 14.
-At age 16, in 1993, she traveled to Sydney, Australia, to participate in the Junior World Championships, where she won a bronze medal.
+Tsylinskaya was born in Minsk, then part of the Soviet Union.
+Under the direction of her trainer, Alexander Beljatsky (who rode for Russia's road racing team Dynamo), Tsylinskaya won the Youth USSR Championship at the age of 14.
+At 16, in 1993, she travelled to Perth, Australia, to participate in the Junior World Championships, where she won a bronze medal.

 Return to cycling

 Tsylinskaya stepped away from professional cycling to start her family, but Belarusian authorities convinced Natallia to return to competitive cycling during the winter of 1998.
 As Minsk did not have a track or adequate training facilities, Tsylinskaya moved to Moscow, where she trained.

-At the 2000 World Championships in Manchester, England, she won gold in both the 500mTT and the Sprint, but these results alone were insufficient to qualify for the 2000 Summer Olympics in Sydney.
+At the 2000 World Championships in Manchester, England, she won gold in both the 500mTT (time trial) and the Sprint, but these results alone were insufficient to qualify for the 2000 Summer Olympics in Sydney.
 In 2001, she teamed up with Russian trainer, Stanislav Solovyev (Станислав Соловьев), who remained her coach throughout her career.
 She won gold for both the sprint and 500mTT events at three of the four world cups in that year but did not gain a medal at the 2001 World Championships in Antwerp, Belgium.
 She also suffered a severe crash during the sprint qualification rounds, in which she broke her collarbone.

 Championships from 2002 to 2004

-Riding for the first time in international competition under her maiden name of Tsylinskaya, she began the 2002 season by winning both the sprint and 500mTT events at the World Cup races in Mexico City and Moscow.
+Riding for the first time in international competition under her maiden name of Tsylinskaya, she began the 2002 season by winning both the sprint and 500mTT events at the World Cup races in Monterrey and Moscow.
 She followed this by winning gold in both the 500mTT and sprint events at the 2002 World Championships in Ballerup, Denmark.

-In the World Championships of 2003 in Stuttgart, Germany, she won gold in the 500mTT event, posting a time of 34.078 seconds, her personal best time.
-However, in the sprint event, Tsylinskaya competed against Russian track cyclist Svetlana Grankovskaya in the final, and lost in two straight heats, so she took second place.
+At the 2003 World Championships in Stuttgart, Germany, she won gold in the 500mTT event, posting her personal best time of 34.078 seconds.
+However, in the sprint event, Tsylinskaya competed against Russian track cyclist Svetlana Grankovskaya in the final, and lost in two straight heats, taking second place.

 In 2004, the focus was on the Athens Olympics that took place in August.
-After victories in World Cup races earlier that year, at the World Championships in Melbourne, Australia in May 2004, she collided with British rider Victoria Pendleton's wheel in the sprint and bruised her right hip in the crash.
+After victories in World Cup races earlier that year, at the World Championships in Melbourne, Australia, in May 2004, she collided with British rider Victoria Pendleton's wheel in the sprint and bruised her right hip in the crash.
 In the following 500mTT competition, she finished eighth, with Anna Meares winning the event.
-On 20 August 2004, Tsylinskaya took the bronze medal, her only Olympic medal, in the 500m time trial.
+On 20 August 2004, Tsylinskaya took the bronze medal, her only Olympic medal, in the 500m time trial, with a time of 34.167 seconds.